Different tire pressures

 The brake drum has acquired an oval shape

-Dust and dirt ingress into disc or drum brakes
+Dust and dirt getting into disc or drum brakes

 - Clean the guide pins

-Rusted pistons in brake calipers or working brake cylinders
+The pistons in the brake calipers or in the wheel cylinders are rusted

 Brake discs have deep grooves or have become too thin